pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 MCU.

-Module power at 5VDC is supplied by an isolated DC-DC converter fed directly by the NMEA 2000 bus S & C lines through a 500mA self-resetting fuse.
+Module power at 5VDC is supplied by an isolated DC-DC converter fed directly by the NMEA 2000 power bus through a 500mA self-resetting fuse.
-The module has a nominal draw of 100mA or, in NMEA parlance, 1LEN.
+The module has a nominal current draw of 100mA (1 LEN).

 The module data interface is implemented using a high-speed CAN transceiver.
-CAN H and L signals are conditioned through simple RC input filtering.
+CAN H and L signals are conditioned through simple RC filtering.
 A switch allows the installer to select whether or not to connect the host bus screen to the module ground plane.